horitaka/openapi-yaml-to-csv-excel/README.md

 ## Contributing

 Contributions are welcome!
-See the contribution guidelines.
+If you find a bug or want to request a new feature, please open a new issue.

 ## License